NickKelly1/iterable/README.md

 #### flatMap

-Map the collections items to iterables and flatten them into single collection.
+Map the collection's values to iterables and flatten them into single collection.

 Similar to `Array.prototype.flatMap`.